selimssevgi/learning/java/java-se/concurrency/durganotes.md

 * Running thread calls yield, goes into ready/runnable state.
 * Some platforms do not provide proper support for yield method.
+* Normally, it is only used for debug purposes.

 ### join() method - waiting friend analogy
 The thread wanting to wait for another thread must call join method on that thread.